Read It If You Are Moving to Europe from a Warm Country (Like Me)

 We shower a lot in hot countries.
 However, I would not recommend continuing this practice in Europe.
 This will not only save you money, but it will also benefit your skin, because frequent and hot showers cause dry skin and hair, according to American Academy of Dermatology researchers.

-4 — To have a better life in Europe, learn the language and use it to understand the ethos.
+4 — To have a better quality of life in most European Countries, learn the language.

 Learning the language of your new nation will open up a whole new world to you.